jlewis-89/Milestone-Porject-4/README.md

 Create a new Heroku app in your terminal:

-heroku create your-app-name
+`heroku create your-app-name`
 Set Environment Variables

 Set the environment variables in Heroku using the following commands:

-heroku config:set AWS_ACCESS_KEY_ID='your-access-key-id'
+`heroku config:set AWS_ACCESS_KEY_ID='your-access-key-id'
 heroku config:set AWS_SECRET_ACCESS_KEY='your-secret-access-key'
 heroku config:set AWS_STORAGE_BUCKET_NAME='your-bucket-name'
-heroku config:set DATABASE_URL='your-database-url'
+heroku config:set DATABASE_URL='your-database-url'`
 Deploy Your Project

 Commit your changes and push the code to Heroku:

-git add .
+`git add .`
-git commit -m "Deploying Django project to Heroku" git push heroku master
+`git commit -m "Deploying Django project to Heroku"` `git push heroku master`

 Run Migrations
 After deployment, run the following command to apply migrations:

-heroku run python manage.py migrate
+`heroku run python manage.py migrate`
-Open Your Application

-You can now open your app in the browser:
+Open Your Application and you can now open your app in the browser:

-heroku open
+`heroku open`

 ## Credit
 - Code Institute Walkthrough Project Boutique Ado has been relied on heavily throughout the project development with numerous code snippets re-used and re-purposed.